carmenlogue/micropop_v2/README.md

     $ make serve
     $ open http://micropop.local:3000/

-A rake task is provided for creating dummy data in local development.
+Rake tasks are provided for creating data in local development.

     $ docker-compose run web rake dev:prime
+    $ docker-compose run web rake data_import:from_csv_to_db
+    $ docker-compose run web rake images_import:from_csv_to_db

 ## Specs & Rubocop

 Guard has been setup in order to keep an eye on specs and ruby styles.
 To kick this off run: